915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 We saw that lists and strings have many common properties, such as indexing and slicing operations.
-They are two examples of *sequence* data types (see [Sequence Types â list, tuple, range](../library/stdtypes.html#typesseq)).
+They are two examples of *sequence* data types (see [Sequence Types — list, tuple, range](../library/stdtypes.html#typesseq)).
 Since Python is an evolving language, other sequence data types may be added.
 There is also another standard sequence data type: the *tuple*.